-Administrative Withdrawal from Advanced Residence or Extended Residence

-The University has a system of continuous registration that requires all graduate students to be registered in some official status for three of every fours quarters in each academic year from the time of entry into the program until the degree is awarded.
-Following upon that requirement, students at the state of Advanced or Extended Residence who are restricted and therefore cannot register must clear their restrictions by the end of the fifth week of the quarter or they will be assessed a \$250 continuous registration penalty fee.
+Administrative Withdrawal from Advanced Residence or Extended Residence program until the degree is awarded.
+Following upon that requirement, students at the stage of Advanced or Extended Residence (until Extended Residence is eliminated in 2013-2014) who are restricted and therefore cannot register must clear their restrictions by the end of the fifth week of the quarter or they will be assessed a \$250 continuous registration penalty fee.
 Any student who fails to clear all restrictions and become officially registered by the end of that same quarter will be administratively withdrawn from the University.